 Link to RB Programme: 3.3 Radiation and Transport Safety - 3.3.2 Regulatory Infrastructure and Transport Safety

-Project Description/Abstract: The objective of this project is to enhance the capabilities of the INRA in carrying out their functions including Nuclear, Radiation, Transport, Emergency Preparedness and Response in accordance with the updated IAEA safety standards and related publications in the country.
-The main activities are as the following: Establishment & equipping Nuclear Safety Centre (NSC) as INRA’s national technical support organization; Safety assessment and supervision over safety of Khondab RR, BNPP-2, NFCFs; Implementation of integrated quality management system at INRA and improving safety culture in nuclear and Radiation facilities and Activities; Strengthening Capability for Radiological and Nuclear Emergency Preparedness and Response in the country; Compliance assurance in the safe transport of Radioactive Material; The Iran Radioactive Waste Management Company (IRWA) is the designated and authorized company in charge of implementing the national program on radioactive waste management.
-IRWA is currently developing radioactive waste management infrastructure at the ANARAK site.
+Project Description/Abstract: The objective of this project is to enhance the capabilities of the Iran Nuclear Regulatory Authority as the Nuclear Regulatory Body in Iran in carrying out their regulatory functions in line with the updated IAEA safety standards.
+The main targets for INRA are: Establishment of Nuclear Safety Centre (NSC) as INRA’s technical support organization; Regulatory Safety assessment and supervision over safety of Busher Nuclear Power Plant2 and other Nuclear Fuel Cycle Facilities (NFCFs); Upgrade of the integrated quality management system at INRA; and Compliance assurance in the safe transport of Radioactive Material.
+Iran Radioactive Waste Management Company (IRWA) is the designated company in charge of implementing the national program on radioactive waste management.
+IRWA is currently developing radioactive waste management infrastructure at Anarak.
 This includes facilities to characterize, treat, store and dispose of the waste.
-The site will accept waste from the BNPP(both conditioned and solid), and various other, smaller waste producers, such as nuclear medicine, NORM wastes, Waste arising from decommissioning and users of radioactive sources.
-Proposing spent fuel management options and remediation activities are IRWA's responsibility as well.
+The site will accept waste from the Bushehr NPP (both conditioned and solid), and various other smaller waste producers such as medical, NORM and other industrial uses.
+This TC project will therefore aim at strengthening IRWA’s capacity in operating its waste management facilities including developing waste characterization methods, evaluating the borehole option for Disposal of Disused Sealed Radioactive Sources (DSRS) and producing a feasibility study report for the proposal of methodology and strategy of radioactive waste and spent fuel management.

+Problem to be addressed:

+Iran Nuclear Regulatory Authority (INRA), as the only national nuclear regulatory body for regulating all nuclear and radiation facilities and activities in Iran is facing challenges in the required capacity and competency to carry out its regulatory functions effectively.
+As part of its strategic plan, a Nuclear Safety Centre (NSC) will be established to act as INRA technical support organization for independent safety review and assessment.
+Part of the human resource will be from current staff of INRA.
+However, additional capacity building, development of procedures and upgrading of integrated management system is required for effective delivery of services for effective and efficient implementation of the assigned role.
+There are also emerging issues that becoming priority to be addressed by INRA on programme for regulating and monitoring of NORM.
+Hence, INRA wishes to receive a continuation of the IAEA assistance in the period 2020-2023 to further strengthen its capabilities and competencies in performing regulatory functions and discharge its responsibilities.

+IRWA will start operating its repository at the Anarak site in the coming years.
 The waste characterization, treatment and storage facilities are under construction and a license application for a trench-type disposal facility for low and intermediate level waste is being prepared.
 Furthermore, IRWA is starting to develop a geological repository program for radioactive wastes.
-Planned activities under this TC project will therefore aim at strengthening IRWA’s capacity in operating its waste management facilities, proposing methodology and strategy of NORM waste, solid waste and spent fuel ,evaluating the borehole disposal of DSRS, developing waste characterization methods and its related equipment and laboratories and developing a geological repository program.

-Problem to be addressed: 1.
-Although INRA functionally is independent from AEOI it is still in the organizational chart of AEOI..
-2. There are gaps among the hierarchy of regulatory documents particularly in FCFs.
-3. The needed regulatory computer codes and software are not available to INRA due to sanctions.
-4. Insufficient of national and international consultation expertise to INRA.
-NSC supposed to play the role of INRA’s TSO in the future.
-IRWA will start operating its repository at the ANARAK site in the coming years.
-IRWA can therefore benefit from capacity building in the operation of waste management facility, among others in emergency preparedness and radiation monitoring.
-IAEA technical advice and assistance regarding above mentioned activities and the procurement of equipment for the characterization of waste or to perform radiation monitoring are therefore expected to strengthen IRWA’s capabilities to do that.
-GACHIN mining and milling facility was stopped regarding its Uranium content so its decommissioning plan and also site remediation program should be define.
-In addition, regarding new phases of BNPP (phase 2 and 3) and increasing amount of spent fuels, its management should be defined in advance and IRWA should proposed various and feasible options to the government to decide about that.
-Having mentioned above, IRWA will need to enhance its capacity in GACHIN Mining & Milling Facility's Environmental Remediation program, developing Strategies, methodologies for management of NORM wastes, Spent Fuel, solid radioactive waste, evaluating and developing a disposal strategy for its DSRS and a geological repository program for radioactive wastes.
+Proposing spent fuel management options and remediation activities are also an area of which IRWA has been given the responsibility as well.
+IAEA technical advice and assistance regarding above mentioned activities and the availability of equipment for the characterization of waste or to perform radiation monitoring are therefore needed to strengthen IRWA’s capabilities to perform its role.
+GACHIN mining and milling facility was closed down and therefore, there is a need to initiate the decommissioning plan and the site remediation program..
+In addition, the operation of Bushehr NPP and emerging new phases of BNPP unit 2 and 3 are expected to increase the amount of spent fuels.
+Therefore, it’s the management of spent fuel should be defined in advance and IRWA is expected to proposed several feasible options to the government for its final decision.